Yomin/librj/README.md

 ## Example

-An example is included mainly for debugging purposes at the end of the lib.
+An example is included mainly for testing purposes at the end of the lib.
-Therefore an example file named test.rj is also included which is read by the debugging example.
+Therefore an example file named test.rj is also included which is read by the testing example.

 ## Build

 following make targets are available

 * all: compile into object
+* debug: compile into object with debug symbols
 * lib: compile into object and pack with ar to static lib
+* debuglib: compile into object with debug symbols and pack with ar to static lib
-* debug: compile with main and create debug executable
+* test: compile with main and create test executable

 ## Methods